walidshaari/Kubernetes-Certified-Administrator/README.md

 I tried to restrict the cross references of resources to [kubernetes.io](kubernetes.io).
 Youtube videos and other blog resources are optional; however, I still found them useful in my k8s learning journey.

-Ensure you have the right version of Kubernetes documentation selected (e.g. v1.16 as of 20th Nov.
-2019 exam) especially for API objects and annotations.
-This release removes several deprecated API's.
+Ensure you have the right version of Kubernetes documentation selected (e.g. v1.18 as of 23rd April 2020 exam) especially for API objects and annotations.

 ## Exam Objectives